Bills aside, your 2020 budget can be a little F-U-N

 But don’t stop there.
 Implement more methods to ensure you’re not spending your mortgage money on subscription boxes.

-Lopez recommends getting a different-looking (9) card for each one of your accounts, if your bank offers that option.
-So, for instance, your grocery shopping card might be red, but your entertainment card would be blue.
+Lopez recommends getting a different-looking card for each one of your accounts if your bank offers that option.
+So, for instance, your grocery shopping cart might be red, but your entertainment card would be blue.
 Depending on which card you use, you’ll be pulling money from the appropriate category.

 Then, you can check your bank’s app to see where you stand.